 A coma is an emergency medical condition.
 If you are with a person who develops signs and symptoms of a coma, call 911 or your local emergency number immediately.

 When you arrive at the hospital, emergency room staff will need as much information as possible from family and friends about what happened to the affected person before the coma.
-On the way to the hospital, you may be asked the following questions while riding in the ambulance:
+You might be asked the following questions while riding in the ambulance:

 - Did the coma start abruptly or gradually?

-- Were there problems with vision, dizziness or numbness beforehand?
+- Were there problems with vision, dizziness or weakness beforehand?

-- Does the affected person have any history of diabetes, seizures or strokes?
+- Does the affected person have a history of diabetes, seizures or strokes?

-- Did the affected person use any prescription or nonprescription drugs?
+- Did the affected person use prescription or nonprescription drugs?